QubesOS/qubes-doc/InstallationGuideR2B3.md

 -   Clocks might not get syncs in the VMs for up to several minutes after resume from sleep.
 This has been fixed in `qubes-core-dom0-linux` package \>= 2.0.4 -- please ensure you install updates after installation to resolve this issue.

+-   Gnome terminal window sometimes shrinks to minimal size (especially when opening new tab).
+The workaround is to disable its menubar and scrollbar.

 Getting Help
 ------------